Parks & Picnic Sites

 Waterhay Car Park

 On the road out of Ashton Keynes towards Cricklade, there is a reason why this car park is called Waterhay - the area is very susceptible to severe flooding during the winter months.
 However, most of the year this makes a very accessible and peaceful car park, with footpaths through to Ashton Keynes, Clayhill car park, and a long circular route around Cleveland lakes, including two bird hides.
+It is also possible to pick up a section of the Thames Path from the car park, and walk through to North Meadow and the delightful Saxon town of Cricklade.

 Location: From Ashton Keynes, take road to Cricklade and Waterhay car park is situated on first bend before bridge.